harshad-deo/viratrace-he/README.md

 1. Alice homomorphically encrypts her state and sends the cipher text to Bob.
 1. Bob computes the logical disjunction on the encrypted ciphertext and returns the transformed ciphertext.
-1. Alice decrypts the cipher text and sets her state to the posterior risk score.
+1. Alice decrypts the cipher text and sets her state to the disjunction of her state with the decrypted ciphertext.

 #### Implementation